SAP-samples/event-driven-integrations-codejam/README.md

 We are in charge of enabling the event-driven integration scenario that will allow our applications and services to create (produce) events and react (consume) to them.

+## Requirements

+To complete the exercises in this repository, you will need to have access to an SAP Integration Suite, advanced event mesh instance.
+This instance will be used to create and manage the event-driven integrations.
+The exercises will get you familiar with SAP Integration Suite, advanced event mesh.
+Please review the [prerequisites](prerequisites.md) before attending an event.

 ## Prerequisites